raphael-group/hatchet/doc/doc_runhatchet.md

 # Tutorial

-This tutorial illustrates how to use the complete pipeline which is encoded in the main script [hatchet_unphased](../script/) in the `script` folder, along with the configuration [hatchet_config](../script/) script that stores all the variables the user needs to specify.
+This tutorial illustrates how to use the complete pipeline through the `hatchet run` command, along with the configuration [hatchet.ini](../script/) file that stores all the variables the user needs to specify.
 The tutorial is subdivided into some subsections and each of these describes sequential parts of the full pipeline:
 1. [Preliminaries](#preliminaries)
 2. [Setting up running directory](#rundir)